microsoft/vscode-docs/api/language-extensions/language-server-extension-guide.md

 This has two drawbacks:

-- Lots of data transfer since the whole content of a text document is sent to the server repeatedly.
+- Lots of data is transferred since the whole content of a text document is sent to the server repeatedly.
 - If an existing language library is used, such libraries usually support incremental document updates to avoid unnecessary parsing and abstract syntax tree creation.

 The protocol therefore supports incremental document synchronization as well.